Circular Business Models: Overcoming Barriers, Unleashing Potentials

 Between January 2020 and October 2020, the Circular Economy Initiative Deutschland’s Circular Business Models working group devised a scientifically based roadmap for the successful implementation of business practices for advancing a circular economy (CE).

-The Executive Summary of the upcoming report “Circular Business Models: Overcoming Barriers, Unleashing Potentials” represents the main outcome of the working group’s deliberations, covering
+The Report “Circular Business Models: Overcoming Barriers, Unleashing Potentials” represents the main outcome of the working group’s deliberations, covering

 - the identification and description of actor-specific Circular Business Models (CBMs) and their interaction in business ecosystems,

 - an integrated presentation of existing barriers to CBMs,

 - the identification of digital and regulatory enablers for CBMs,

 - the derivation of concrete recommendations for action addressed to decision makers in politics, business and science in order to accelerate system transition towards a CE.

 The members thus support the initiation, implementation and long-term anchoring of the Circular Economy in Germany and beyond.